 The trillions of dollars that are siphoned off the economy this way have been used by the bankers to finance endless wars, fund the military-industrial complex, bribe politicians, engineer social conflicts to distract the population and simply enrich the selected few even more, while the inflation, caused by their money lending continuously degrades the living standard of the working class.

 On June 4th, 1963, President John F. Kennedy issued Executive Order 11110.
 This was the beginning of an attempt by Kennedy to strip the Federal Reserve of its power to lend money at interest, to the federal government.
 Later that year, he was assassinated.

-Their power and influence over the government and the resulting abuse and exploitation of the United States by the central banks is a financial slavery, this is the reason why America’s promise, freedom and independence is only an illusion today.
+The power and influence they exert over the government and the resulting exploitation of the United States by the Federal Reserve system, or “central banks” is a financial slavery, this is the reason why America’s promise, freedom and independence is only an illusion today.

 Most people still believe that we have a democracy, but financial tyranny by a Ruling Elite isn’t a democracy.
 It is only by abolishing the central banks, by breaking their stranglehold on the United States, that the American dream can be reclaimed and the power returned to the people.